 It’s smart that Jessica is choosing to promote with a low CPC for an on-going product.
 If she had chosen to go with the suggested cost from Pinterest she would’ve blown her advertising budget real fast.

 In the St. Patrick’s day case study the shorter pin ended up performing the best.
 There are several reports of longer pins performing better but in this study the regular sized pin performed better than the longer pins.
 Something to think about when you’re choosing a pin to promote.
 Test two different sizes to compare results.

 Let’s also take into consideration that the Saint Patrick’s day pin had been pinned the previous year.
 Knowing that Pinterest tends to favor older content this is a great strategy for boosting existing content.
 Always be sure to review the post for places to add internal links and new ways to monetize.

 The takeaway — when promoting a pin on Pinterest test out different CPC’s and different sized images.
 Consider an on-going campaign or boosting previously published seasonal content.
-And ALWAYS choose traffic campaigns.
+And ALWAYS choose traffic campaigns (now called Consideration campaigns).